Pachamanca in Peru – Best of Peruvian cuisine!

 History of Pachamanca

-Pachamanca is not just a dish; it’s a part of the Andean culture, a social ritual where the people can feast on vegetables and meats provided by mother earth.
+Pachamanca is not just a dish; it’s a part of Andean culture, a social ritual where people feast on vegetables and meats provided by Mother Earth.
 Pachamanca is Mother Earth, and pachamanca is the food provided for Mother Earth.

 In the Andes, cooking underground connects with nature; it’s a way to enjoy what nature provides us.
 Pachamanca is only prepared for special occasions such as weddings, birthdays, or important holidays.
 In 2003, it was declared a National Cultural Heritage.